 Legal Matters.
-As described in Note 11, "Commitments and Contingencies," to the financial statements included in Item 8, "Financial Statements and Supplemental Data," we are subject to legal proceedings which relate to the acquisition of the CSD assets and Teris LLC or which have arisen in the ordinary course of business.
+As described in Note 11, "Commitments and Contingencies," to our financial statements included under "Financial Statements" elsewhere in this prospectus supplement, we are subject to legal proceedings which relate to our acquisitions of the CSD assets in 2002 and of Teris LLC in 2006 or which have arisen in the ordinary course of business.
 Accruals are established for legal matters when, in our opinion, it is probable that a liability exists and the liability can be reasonably estimated.
 As of December 31, 2007, we had reserves of \$32.6 million (substantially all of which we had established as part of the purchase price for the CSD assets) relating to our potential liabilities in connection with such legal proceedings which were then pending or anticipated.
 We also estimate that it is "reasonably possible", as that term is defined in SFAS No. 5 ("more than remote but less than likely"), that the amount of such total liabilities could be up to \$3.8 million greater than such \$32.6 million.
 Because all of our reasonably possible additional losses relating to legal proceedings relate to remedial liabilities, the reasonably possible additional losses for legal liabilities are reflected in the tables of reasonably possible additional losses under the heading "Environmental Liabilities" below.
 Estimates of the cost to settle disputes are adjusted as facts emerge.
 Actual expenses incurred in future periods can differ materially from accruals established.
 Substantially all of our legal proceedings liabilities are environmental liabilities and, as such, are included in the tables of changes to remedial liabilities disclosed under "Environmental Liabilities."